DennyHsieh/fintech-precourse-2019-spring/README.md

 # FinTech PreCourse - 2019 Spring
+HW0

 ## Overview

-The modified code is "mycrawler.py"
+- The modified code is "mycrawler.py"
+- The demo of the modified code is "mycrawler_demo.ipynb"

 ### Level 1: Flowchart from TA's code (origin_crawler.py)
 ![](img/flowchart_hw0.jpg)